-It was Martin Luther King, the greatest leader of the civil rights movement in the United States, who in 1957 reminded his audience in Alabama that “the most persistent and urgent question in life is ‘What are you doing for others?’”
-And that great question was echoed by Jacqueline Kinlow, president of the UPO board of directors, to highlight the effort of the students and the contribution of donors.
+It was Martin Luther King, the greatest leader of the U.S. civil rights movement, who in 1957 reminded his audience in Alabama that “the most persistent and urgent question in life is ‘What are you doing for others?’”
+That great question was echoed by Jacqueline Kinlow, president of the UPO board of directors, to highlight the effort of the students and the contribution of donors.
 “Your generosity is an act of defiance and resistance … we have to keep fighting and winning … we have to keep doing something for others,” was her message.

 One of those fighters is Natalia Wilkerson, a single mother of two who, nervous and excited, first narrated her somber and uncertain reality, and then the calm that her family found thanks to support via child care and a decent job, which this organization helped her find … and which has impacted (for the good) the lives of 50,000 residents of Washington DC.